 3.3.
 Enhanced Work Efficiency

 When you define an employee-centric framework, it exhibits how much you value your talent pool.
 For example, Netflix has a no-vacation policy.
 Take a pause, this is not what you think it is.
 It simply means that their workforce takes time off when they need to.
 Their policy reflects that employees’ health and satisfaction are their primary concerns.

 When your value blueprint covers all realms, it will drive your employees to work more efficiently and thoughtfully.

-The values you abide by demonstrates your company’s work culture.
+The values you abide by demonstrate your company's work culture.
 In a world where information is easily accessible, customers get to know everything.
-When you abide by your morals and ethics, it gives you a competitive edge and you wouldn’t be surprised to see them associating with you for the second time.
+When you abide by your morals and ethics, it gives you a competitive edge, and you wouldn’t be surprised to see them associating with you for the second time.

 Owing to the benefits mentioned above in detail, leaders must think of revitalizing their company culture with a structured set of values and craft a strong message to customers and competitors as well.
 After all, a company’s culture is the backbone of a successful organization- Gary Vaynerchuk (American entrepreneur and author).